wolfmanjm/wolfhbot/README.md

 The two end idlers are 2x flanged bearings back to back, and another pair separated with a washer above it, Then two of the idlers on the X Gantry are raised to keep the belt riding level.
 I avoid the cross over of the belts by running the two belts one above the other in parallel.

-I improved this by using a printed GT2 idler and the two bearings separated with a washer as there was some roughness with the GT2 teeth running over the smooth bearing.

 Z Bed
 -----